joshkuhar/billygoat/README.md

 })

 ```
-Omitting 'rigid' allows for newer documents to have more fields than older documents that were created from a schema with fewer fields.
+Omitting `'rigid'` allows for newer documents to have more fields than older documents that were created from a schema with fewer fields.
 In other words, the default behavior is to allow for documents to grow.

 #### Methods

-Billygoat has two methods.
+Billygoat has two methods, `defineDocument` and `pass()`.

 #### `defineDocument()`
 `defineDocument` defines the schema for the document.
 It throws an error if a glossary has been passed in, and one of the keys does not match to any of the keys in the glossary.
 It does not check nested documents.
 This is intentional to encourage denormalization.
 You can create separate schemas for nested documents.
 See the Example.